Blue Jay (film): Plot

 She then finds tape recordings of Jim and her roleplaying their middle-aged lives.
 They play the recordings and laugh about how uncool they were.
 Jim proposes they have some "fun" and recreate the tape, pretending to be a married couple celebrating their 20th anniversary.
 At the end of the night, Amanda confesses to Jim she is on anti-depressants and that she has not cried in years.
 They eventually begin kissing passionately in the bedroom.
 She suddenly stops when he says he loves her.
 It is then revealed that Amanda had an abortion back in high school and that was the cause of their breakup.
 They lash out at each other, ending it with Jim breaking down and crying on the floor.

 Jim walks Amanda to her car the next morning, and Amanda explains her decision.
-Jim asks her to read the letter he didn't send her, saying he wanted to keep the baby.
+Jim asks her to read the letter he did not send her, saying he wanted to keep the baby.
 Amanda begins to cry, for the first time in five years, and then they laugh about it together.
 Jim and Amanda then sigh at one another and the screen fades to black.